selinaZitrone/notebook_demo/Get Started - Vault.md

 - You can link to a literature note using `[[]]` as you saw in [[Get Started - Obsidian#Linking Files]] but you can also cite a paper in the text using the citation key with `[]` to get [@aanderudFungalLoopTransfer2018].
 You can also achieve this via the command palette and `Insert Markdown citation`.
 - The `3_Literature/Overview` file automatically tracks all the literature that you have in your Vault and lists them in a table.
 This is down using the Dataview plugin (see [[Get Started - Vault#Dataview]] for details).

-To see how you can set up your Zotero to work with Obsidian Literature notes, have a look at [[Advanced Obsidian#Zotero citations]].
+To see how you can set up your Zotero to work with Obsidian Literature notes, have a look at [[Next level - Obsidian#Zotero citations]].

 ### Dataview - Automatically query information in your vault